-An Annual Town Meeting shall be held on the second Monday in May for action on the proposed Annual Town Budget, and other business duly warned for the meeting.
+The Annual Town Meeting shall be held on the first Monday in May for action on the proposed Annual Town Budget, and other business duly warned for the meeting.
 The Annual Town Meeting is also known as the Annual Budget Meeting.

 SECTION 7.3 SPECIAL TOWN MEETING

 Special Town Meetings shall be called by the Selectmen in accordance with the CGS.
 These meetings shall be called for the following purposes:

 (f) Act on a recommendation to sell real estate used or reserved for Town purposes.
 Approvals from the Board of Finance, the Planning Commission and the Inland Wetlands Agency are required before consideration of this action;

 (9) Act on codification of Ordinances per Section 8.8;

 (h) Act on any proposal deemed of sufficient importance.

 All Town Meetings shall be called to order by the First Selectman or his delegate.
 A moderator shall be elected and all business conducted shall be in accordance with Roberts' Rules of Order, as amended, and with the provisions of Chapter 90 of the CGS.
 The Town Clerk shall serve as Clerk of all Town Meetings.
 In the absence of the Town Clerk, an acting clerk may be designated by the Town Meeting.